dm36/prscript/README.md

 # prscript
-Script that creates PR's in a git repository- in progress
+Script that creates pull requests for a git repository- in progress